 Responding to a Request for Lactation Accommodations

-For University Students: Per UCSB policy concerning all medical or emotional conditions resulting in disability (even when temporary), pregnant students and employees and can participate in work, classes, and extra-curricular activities without submitting a doctor’s note.
+For Faculty, Advisors, and Supervisors of Students: Per UCSB policy concerning all medical or emotional conditions resulting in disability (even when temporary), pregnant students and employees and can participate in work, classes, and extra-curricular activities without submitting a doctor’s note.
 Pregnancy accommodations may include academic (e.g., a note-taker), employment (e.g., excused absences), and housing accommodations (e.g., Family Student Housing), as well as facility access (e.g., lactation rooms) and childcare assistance.

 Lactation Time